 Stefanie Francisco, Communications Director - Stefanie joined Conservation Alabama in 2014.
 Previously, she worked in national news at CNN, Politico, and the PBS NewsHour.
 She graduated from the College of Charleston with a degree in political science and received a master's degree from Auburn University, where her research focused on the Deepwater Horizon oil spill.
 Before joining Conservation Alabama, she served as partnership coordinator at Mobile Baykeeper.
 Stefanie and her family live in Montgomery.

-Brittany Winfree Stuber, Civic Engagement Director - An Alabama native, Brittany will be responsible for directing Conservation Alabama’s civic engagement and philanthropic programs.
-She comes to Conservation Alabama by way of USA Mitchell Cancer Institute, where she served as associate director of development.
-Brittany has worked with a variety of nonprofits during her career, including Spring Hill College, the University of California, Los Angeles, and the Aquarium of the Pacific in Long Beach, CA. A graduate of Birmingham-Southern College (B.A.) and Spring Hill College (M.B.A.), Brittany is currently pursuing a master’s degree in public health at George Washington University, with a concentration in health policy and environmental health.
-She lives in Mobile with her husband Mat and their two rescue dogs, Clyde and Harley.
+Brittany Stuber, Civic Engagement Director - An Alabama native, Brittany is responsible for directing Conservation Alabama’s civic engagement and philanthropic programs.
+Before joining Conservation Alabama in 2018, Brittany worked with a variety of nonprofits, including the USA Health Mitchell Cancer Institute, Spring Hill College, UCLA, and the Aquarium of the Pacific in Long Beach.
+A graduate of Birmingham-Southern College (B.A.) and Spring Hill College (M.B.A.), Brittany is currently pursuing a master’s degree in public health at George Washington University, with a concentration in health policy and environmental health.